karkman/Arcobacter_project/README.md

 done
 ```

-After choosing the best model, reads are trimmed based on the QC results with chopper.
+After evaluating the QC outputs and choosing the best model, reads are trimmed based on the QC results with chopper.

 ```bash
 best_model="sup"